phamduchongan93/hexo-blog/source/_posts/AWS-Architecture-101.md

   - Related to back up operation
     Example: invertal of backup.
 Backing up hourly or backing up daily.
 1 hour RPO is better than 1 day RPO, but will cost more.

-* Recovery Time Objective (RTO) - How long does it to take to recover the service?  the shorter time to recover will cost more.
+* Recovery Time Objective (RTO) - How long does it to take to recover the service?
+The shorter time to recover will cost more.

 ## Scaling
 * There are two type of scaling
-  - Vertical Scaling: increase the instace, increasing CPU and Memory.
+  - Vertical Scaling: increase the instance, increasing CPU and Memory.
 There is a limitation of capacity of scaling on the instance.
-  - Hortizontal Scaling: add another instnces, scaling to infinitively.
+  - Horizontal Scaling: add another instances, scaling to infinitely.
 Using small size instance will save the cost.
 This scaling need the application support.

 ## Tiered Application Design
 * There are 3 tier in Application Design: Presentation + Logic + Data:
   - Presentation: interact with consumer of the application.
   - logic tier: deliver application functionality.
   - data tier: control interaction with database.

-Theese isolated tier can be developed with horitzontal.
-For example, one or two instances can hanble presentation.
+These isolated tier can be developed with horizontal.
+For example, one or two instances can handle presentation.

+## Encryption
+* Two type of encryption: Asymmetric and Symmetric
+  - Asymmetric: utilizing both private key and public key.
+  - Symmetric: encrypt a file and decrypt a file.